By the Time We Got to Woodstock…

 Peace, Love & Granola

 In the downpour, I sought cover in my friend’s car and slept the night there.
 As we walked the festival grounds on Saturday morning, it was a completely different scene.
 The food vendors were gone.
-I had to continually scrape mud off my desert boots.
+I had to constantly scrape mud off my desert boots.

 My morning shower consisted of a co-ed nude swim down by the lake.
 I must admit that I spent an inordinate amount of time there, reveling in my nakedness as Santana’s “Soul Sacrifice” was killing it in the large speakers beside the stage.